 ~/.elasticluster/config defines a set of cluster

 configurations and information on how to access a specific cloud

-- After all the VMs are up and running, ElastiCluster runs Ansible to configure the cluster.
+After all the virtual machines are up and running, elasticluster will use ansible to configure them.

 Table of Contents¶

 - Playbooks distributed with elasticluster